 This hardy boxwood variety is your ideal accent or hedge plant in flower gardens, formal gardens or any landscape foundation planting due to its versatility, dense green foliage and ease of maintenance!
-The Japanese Boxwood or littleleaf boxwood produces dainty white flowers that are not showy in early spring.
+The Japanese Boxwood hedge or littleleaf boxwood produces dainty white flowers that are not showy in early spring.

 The Buxus microphylla Japanese Boxwood plant features bright green, oval-shaped leaves that are somewhat larger, and slightly lighter green color, almost having a yellow appearance, than the hybrid boxwoods most commonly seen in landscapes.
 This Japanese shrub also known as Winter Gem boxwood makes an excellent medium to large hedge, and is quite simple to grow (even if it’s a slow growing shrub).